microsoft/SciStanPy/docs/_sources/index.rst.txt

    # Convert to PyTorch module
    torch_model = model.to_pytorch()

-The returned PyTorch Module will have a forward method defined that takes observed data as input (using keyword arguments named according to the observables defined in the SciStanPy model -- "reaction_rates" in the example above case) and returns the log-likelihood of the data given the model.
+The returned PyTorch Module will have a forward method defined that takes observed data as input (using keyword arguments named according to the observables defined in the SciStanPy model -- ``reaction_rates`` in the example above) and returns the log-likelihood of the data given the model.
 Parameter values for the returned model will initially be random, but can be optimized using standard PyTorch techniques.
-Compiling to a PyTorch module like this also allows SciStanPy models to be dropped in to other frameworks that rely on or extend PyTorch.
+Compiling to a PyTorch module like this also allows SciStanPy models to be dropped into other frameworks that rely on or extend PyTorch.

 As a convenience method, SciStanPy models can be converted to PyTorch Modules and optimized in a single step using the :py:meth:`~scistanpy.model.model.Model.mle` method: